OData/odata.net/docs/uri-parser-rewriter-proposal.md

-# OData URI Parser Rewrite for high performance and reliability
+# OData URI Parser design change for higher performance and reliability

 This is a proposal to rewrite the OData URI parser stack from the ground up based on a different architecture.
 The primary motivation for this proposal is performance, but it also aims to make improvements to usability and developer experience.